Inshutipatrick/Guess-My-Number/README.md

 ##**Description**
 Dive into the thrilling world of Guess-My-Number, where strategy, and excitement come together to deliver an unforgettable gaming experience!
 Whether you’re a casual gamer or a hardcore enthusiast, Guess-My-Number offers something for everyone.
 (I built during my studies with HTML, CSS and JavaScript)

-##**Features**
-Responsive design for mobile and desktop
-Portfolio section with project thumbnails
-Contact form for reaching out

 ##**Installation**

 Clone the repository